deniskyashif/blog/content/posts/ddd-integration-events.md

 - Alert on stalled delivery rather than relying on logs alone.
 - Be careful when replaying messages whose side effects are not idempotent.

+## Transport is a separate decision

+- Integration events are a pattern, not a transport.
+Separate three things:
+  - the fact itself (the contract),
+  - how it is delivered between contexts (durable messaging),
+  - how end users are notified (a downstream concern).
+- **Pub/sub (topic-based messaging):** the natural fit.
+The producer publishes a fact; any number of consumers subscribe independently.
+Matches producer-owned contracts and one-to-many, fire-and-forget delivery.
+This is the model assumed throughout this article.
+- **Async request-response:** this is a **command or query with a reply, not an event**.
+It solves a different use case — "I need a specific answer from a specific context to continue" — versus "this fact happened; whoever cares can react."
+It is one-to-one and expects a response, and it reintroduces a logical dependency on the responder.
+The callback from the earlier section is exactly this: an async query, not part of the event contract.
+Mixing it up with pub/sub is how synchronous coupling gets disguised behind a broker.
+- **WebSockets / SSE:** these push to end clients (a browser or UI), not between contexts.
+They provide no durability, outbox semantics, ordering, or replay, and are connection-scoped.
+They sit downstream: a context consumes an integration event, updates its state, and then pushes a UI notification.
+They are not a substitute for durable messaging between contexts.

 ## Know when not to use an integration event

 - Prefer a direct API when the caller needs an immediate answer to continue.